benjaminFaguer/cv/index.md

 __Research assistant/Data manager__
 _Nagasaki University, School of Tropical Medicine and Global Health - Nagasaki (Japan)_

+- Lead Data Manager on the St-ATT project in the Philippines.
 - Design of data collection tools using Open Data Kit and REDCap.
-- Lead Data Manager on the St-ATT project in the Philippines.
+- Making maps and figures for publications.
 - Facilitator in the Statistics and Statistical computing classes for Master students.
-- Helping Master and PhD students set up their electronic data collection projects on the field (Ghana, Burundi…)
+- Tutoring Master and PhD students in setting up their electronic data collection projects on the field (Ghana, Burundi…).
+- Tutoring Master and PhD students in using GIS for their research projects.

 ## Education